h2non/pook/README.rst

 -  HTTP client agnostic via adapters (works with most popular HTTP packages).
 -  Easily simulate error
 -  Supports JSON Schema body matching.
--  Works with any testing framework or engine.
+-  Works with any testing framework or engine (unittest, pytest, nosetests...)
+-  Usable in both runtime and testing environments.
 -  Can be used as decorator and/or via context managers.
 -  Extensible by design: write your own components and plug in.
 -  Pluggable and hackable API.
+-  Does not support WebSocket traffic mocking.
--  Work with Python +2.7 and +3.0.
+-  Work with Python +2.7 and +3.0 (including PyPy).
 -  Just one dependency = JSONSchema validator.

 Supported HTTP clients
 ----------------------